 This week’s Weekend Variety post is on the stately Juglans nigra, otherwise known as the black walnut.
 Not a finicky tree, black walnuts grow well wherever they plant themselves.
 In the late summer to early fall, the walnuts bear and then drop their round green fruits.
 The husk of the fruit covers a black sponge beneath it and then beneath that a hard, almost unbreakable shell that holds a tasty nut.
-Squirrels around us love these nuts and many days, they get to them before I can get my hands on some.
-But thankfully, walnuts bear their green balls prolifically, and so, if I wait just another day and beat the squirrels, I can usually gather enough for our needs.
+Squirrels around us love these nuts and many days, they get to them before I can get my hands on them.
+But thankfully, walnuts bear their green balls prolifically, and so, if I wait just another day, I can usually gather enough for our needs.

 Black walnuts are easily identifiable in any time of the year.
 The tree usually sports a straight trunk when grown among other trees.
 This is one of the reasons it is prized for its wood.
 Its bark is grey and is broken into sections like this:

 Its leaves are what is known as pinnately compound, that is a leaf composed of multiple leaflets that stretch out opposite each other.
 Here’s a picture of the leaves.

 As already stated, the walnuts fruit is green and round and contains a shell which contains a nut.
 Here’s a picture of the husk and the shell and the nut.

 Culture and Use